SunsetFi/suntime-js/docs/07-tasks.md

 ### Properties

 - `done`: Whether the task is completed.
-This will be `true` if the task has completed by any means, including by `.abort()` or having the parent taskRunner throw.
+This will be `true` if the task has completed by any means, including by `.abort()` or having the controlling task runner throw.

 - `aborted`: True if `.abort()` has been called.